-As photographers, we are always looking to get noticed.
-This may be on social media platforms, to find more clients or to bring more attention to our blogs or websites.
-But getting your photos noticed is harder than ever nowadays.
+As photographers, we are always looking for people to discover our work.
+We love to show off our photos on social media platforms, blogs, and websites.
+But getting your photos noticed is harder than ever.

-So what exactly do you need to do make your photos stand out in a world swamped by images?
+So what can you do to make your photos stand out in a world swamped by images?

-If you think outside of the box with your photography, there’s a good chance that you will gain a good amount of exposure.
-You will need to create something that’s both impressive and interesting.
+If you think outside of the box with your work, you increase your chances of getting noticed.
+That’s why you must strive to create something that’s both impressive and exciting.

 Run a Photography Blog